palantir/conjure-java-runtime/readme.md

 * `retryOther`: 308 Permanent Redirect, plus `Location` header indicating the target host
 * `unavailable`: 503 Unavailable

-http-remoting clients (both Retrofit2 and JaxRs) handle the above error codes and take the appropriate action:
+conjure-java-runtime clients (both Retrofit2 and JaxRs) handle the above error codes and take the appropriate action:
 * `throttle`: reschedule the request with a delay: either the indicated `Retry-After` period, or a configured exponential backoff
 * `retryOther`: retry the request against the indicated service node; all request parameters and headers are maintained